Federal transportation funding in IowaInformation on this Web page was last updated in March 2013.

 In addition to the construction, maintenance and improvement of the system of federal-aid highways, the highway account funds a wide range of motor carrier safety and enforcement programs, along with highway-railroad grade crossing programs.
 The mass transit account provides funds for the construction and operation of bus and rail transit systems.Airport and Airways Trust Fund

 Revenue to support Federal Aviation Administration programs comes from the Airport and Airways Trust Fund.
 This fund is generated by passenger ticket taxes, segment taxes, freight taxes, and fuel taxes.
-Taxes paid by passengers account for more than 70 percent of revenues, aviation fuel tax contributes 10 percent, freight waybills account for 5 percent, and the international enplanement tax contributes 13 percent.Inland Waterway Trust Fund
+Taxes paid by passengers account for nearly 70 percent of revenues; the aviation fuel tax contributes 5 percent, freight waybills account for 4 percent, and the international enplanement tax contributes 21 percent.Inland Waterway Trust Fund

 The smallest of the transportation trust funds is the Inland Waterways Trust Fund.
 A tax on barge diesel fuel is the only revenue source for this fund.
 These funds provide 50 percent of the cost of major capital improvements on the inland waterway system.